coendvrs/nextcloud-and-mysql-in-docker-compose/README.md

 First we want to update our package list with `apt update` and after that we can install docker with `apt -y install docker.io`.
 I will be using combined commands in order to work more efficiently so for me this command will be `apt update && apt -y install docker.io`

+Docker should now be succesfully installed.
+In order to test it out you can use `docker --version`

 ## Docker Compose Installation

 ## Nextcloud Installation